-- (1) Each of the named beneficial owners has sole voting power and sole investment power as to all the shares beneficially owned by them with the exception of (i) shares held by certain of them jointly with, or directly by, their spouses and children and (ii) the common stock equivalents shown in the second column, and described more fully below, which have no voting power. - (2) Shares of common stock considered to be "beneficially owned" include both common stock actually owned and shares of common stock as to which there is a right to acquire ownership on, or within 60 days after, February 20, 2015.
-These amounts reflect shares subject to options exercisable within 60 days of February 20, 2015: as follows: Mr. McGarry, 12,664; Mr. Sekmakas, 12,664; and Mr. Navikas, 18,624.
-These amounts also include shares held in the PPG Industries, Employee Savings Plan as of February 20, 2015 as follows: Mr. Bunch, 11,894; Mr. McGarry, 6,869; Mr. Sekmakas, 3,933; and Mr. Navikas, 515.
-To the Company's knowledge, none of the shares reflected in the table have been pledged. - (3) Certain directors hold common stock equivalents in their accounts in the Deferred Compensation Plan for Directors, which is described under "Deferred Compensation" on page 28.
-Certain executive officers hold common stock equivalents in their accounts in the Deferred Compensation Plan, which is described under "Defined Contribution Retirement Plans and Deferred Compensation Plan" on pages 55 through 56.
+- (1) Each of the named beneficial owners has sole voting power and sole investment power as to all the shares beneficially owned by them with the exception of (i) shares held by certain of them jointly with, or directly by, their spouses and children and (ii) the common stock equivalents shown in the second column, and described more fully below, which have no voting power. - (2) Shares of common stock considered to be "beneficially owned" include both common stock actually owned and shares of common stock as to which there is a right to acquire ownership on, or within 60 days after, February 22, 2019.
+These amounts reflect shares subject to options exercisable within 60 days of February 22, 2019: as follows: Mr. McGarry, 225,669; Mr. Bost, 38,132; Mr. Knavish, 20,100; and Mr. Morales, 12,300.
+These amounts also include shares held in the PPG Industries, Employee Savings Plan as of February 22, 2019 as follows: Mr. McGarry, 14,575; Mr. Bost, 22; Mr. Knavish, 4,725; and Mr. Morales, 6,150.
+In April 2018, each director received 1,227 time-based restricted stock units.
+The directors' restricted stock units granted in 2018 vest on April 17, 2019 and are included in the table because these restricted stock units vest within 60 days of February 22, 2019.
+To the Company's knowledge, none of the shares reflected in the table have been pledged. - (3) Certain directors hold common stock equivalents in their accounts in the Deferred Compensation Plan for Directors, which is described under "Deferred Compensation" on pages 26 through 27.
+Certain executive officers hold common stock equivalents in their accounts in the Deferred Compensation Plan, which is described under "Defined Contribution Retirement Plans and Deferred Compensation Plan" on pages 50 through 51.
 Common stock equivalents are hypothetical shares of common stock having a value on any given date equal to the value of a share of common stock.
 Common stock equivalents earn dividend equivalents that are converted into additional common stock equivalents, but carry no voting rights or other rights afforded to a holder of common stock.
-Upon leaving the Company, the common stock equivalents are made available for distribution and all distributions are made in the form of one share of PPG common stock for each common stock equivalent credited to the person's deferred account. - (4) This is the sum of the beneficially owned common stock and the common stock equivalents as shown in the previous two columns.
-None of the identified beneficial owners holds more than

-- 1.0% of the voting securities of PPG outstanding.
-The beneficial owners as a group hold less than 1.0% of the voting securities of PPG outstanding. - (5) The group consists of 18 persons: the directors named in this proxy statement, including Mr. Bunch; Messrs.
-Sklarsky, McGarry, Sekmakas and Navikas, and PPG's two other executive officers, Ms. Cynthia A. Niekamp and Mr. Glenn E. Bost II.
+Upon leaving the Company, the common stock equivalents are made available for distribution, and all distributions are made in the form of one share of PPG common stock for each common stock equivalent credited to the person's deferred account. - (4) This is the sum of the beneficially owned common stock and the common stock equivalents as shown in the previous two columns.
+None of the identified beneficial owners holds more than 1.0% of the voting securities of PPG outstanding.
+The beneficial owners as a group hold less than 1.0% of the voting securities of PPG outstanding. - (5) The group consists of 20 persons: the directors and executive officers named in this Proxy Statement and PPG's remaining executive officers: Messes.
+Amy R. Ericson and Anne M. Foulkes and Mr. Ramaprasad Vadlamannati.